rajanmali/Bankaks-Image-Compressor/Technical Specification.md

 ### Limitations

-- Backend is configured to handle single image request at a time
+- Only these image extensions are supported currently: _.jpg, _.jpeg, \*.png

 ### License